eficode-academy/kubernetes-katas/services.md

 <details>
 <summary>:bulb: hint on how you do that </summary>
 you can use the `kubectl apply -f` command to deploy the pod.
 The pod is defined in the `backend-pod.yaml` file.
+Hint: The apply command can take more than one `-f` parameter to apply more than one yaml file
 </details>

 * Check that the pods are running with `kubectl get pods` command.